IBM/tnco-package-examples/apache-demo/docs/adopt.md

     ```
 6. Run the Adopt API call to bring the stack under IBM Telco Network Cloud - Orchestration control.
     1. Use the following JSON data to adopt the OpenStack stack created in the previous step:
-    ```

             {
                 "assemblyName": "apacheadopt",
                 "descriptorName": "assembly::apache-demo::1.0",
                 "properties": {
                     "resourceManager": "brent",
                     "deploymentLocation": "test-openstack"
                 },
                 "clusters": {
                 },
                 "resources": {
                     "apacheadopt__hw-apache": {
                         "properties": {
                         },
                         "associatedTopology": [{
                             "id": "5265adec-503e-4e8a-885a-91ba99ee57b0 ",
                             "type": "openstack"
                         }]
                     }
                 }
             }
-    ```

         **Note:** The resource name under resources conforms to the standard resource instance name syntax, that is, a string of components separated by __ characters.
 Each component represents a component in the descriptor or a number for clustered components, starting with the assembly instance name.
 In this example, hw-apache is found in the apache-examples/apache-demo/Descriptor/assembly.yml descriptor.
     2. Save the JSON content to a file named adoptRequest.json and modify the fields assemblyName, deploymentLocation, resources, and associatedTopology.id as necessary.
     3. Adopt the stack by using the following REST API call against the API:
     ```